dsmwebcollective/dsmwebcollective.github.io/04-resources.md

 ---
 layout: page
-title: Resources
+title: Web Resources
-heading: Resources
+nav_title: Resources
 permalink: /resources/
 ---

-- This is where we will display tons of resources
+This is where we will display tons of resources.

-- Possibly have them be filterable
+Possibly have them be filterable.